asdt560/image-upload/README.md

 ## Usage

 Client and server must also be started separately.
+Use http://127.0.0.1:3000/ when running locally to avoid CORS problems.

 ## Contributing